-If you have any questions about FMLA or feel you have not been treated fairly at work, it is essential you discuss the situation with a Columbus FMLA attorney in order to understand your rights.
+If you have any questions about FMLA or feel you have not been treated fairly at work, it is essential you discuss the situation with Columbus FMLA attorneys in order to understand your rights.

 Can I Be Denied an FMLA Request?

 In some cases, it is possible for an employer to turn down an intermittent leave request.
 Your request could be denied for the following reasons: